-Don’t add the lemon-lime soda until right before serving.
-This is to retain the carbonation of the soda, to give the punch a little “fizzz.”
+Don’t add the lemon-lime soda, or Sprite until right before serving.
+This is to retain the carbonation of the soda, to give the punch a little “fizz.”

-This recipe fits in a 2-gallon drink dispenser, and can fit inside my refrigerator to keep chilled.
-However, it can be served over ice, so if placing in a punch bowl before the party is more your style, that’s completely doable.
+However, it can be served over ice, so if placing in a punch bowl before the party is more your style, that’s absolutely ok!

-I love the way this punch looks in a drink dispenser, topped with sliced fruit.
-For each serving, garnishing with a cute drink stirrer or sprig of rosemary looks FABULOUS for the holidays.
+For each serving, it’s fun to garnish with a cute drink stirrer or actually, a sprig of rosemary looks FABULOUS for the holidays.
 OR rim the glass like I did for the Red Apple Martini’s here.

 If serving in the Summer, easily garnish with mint, or additional fruit/leafy garnish like I did at our Favorite Things party HERE!

 If you plan to make your punch ahead of time, freeze some of it into ice cube trays (I’d say 1-2 trays) and before the party starts, empty the punch cubes into the punch so when they melt… it won’t water down your punch!